rweekly/rweekly.org/draft.md

 + [Playing with #RStats and Microsoft Computer Vision API](http://colinfay.me/playing-with-rstats-and-microsoft-computer-vision-api/)

++ [Mapping Belgian geographic codes and data with R](http://mhermans.net/files/r/be_geomapping/20170226_example_mapping_postcode.html) - Walkthrough demonstrating how to recode (Belgian) postal codes and geographic classifications and make thematic maps with R, tmap & the tidyverse.

 + [The faces of R, analyzed with R](http://blog.revolutionanalytics.com/2017/04/the-faces-of-r-analyzed-with-r.html)

 + [The Most Popular Languages for Data Scientists/Engineers](http://blog.revolutionanalytics.com/2017/04/stackoverflow-developer-survey.html)